 Although the route has changed, for most pilgrims, the exact location of each event along the Via Dolorosa is of little importance.
-The pilgrimage has great meaning due to its proximity to the original events and the reflection upon them along the way.
-Crucifixion
+The pilgrimage has great meaning due to its proximity to the original events, and the reflection upon them along the way to the crucifixion.

-The place of skull, or "Golgotha" was located outside the city wall, perhaps one thousand feet from Herod's palace.
-It was customary for the Romans and the Jews to carry out capital punishment outside the towns.
-The Romans liked the hill because it's visibility could be used as an example to the people
+The "Place of the Skull," or "Golgotha" was located outside the city wall, perhaps one thousand feet from Herod's palace.
+It was customary for the Romans and the Jews to carry out the crucifixion outside the towns.
+The Romans liked the hill, because its visibility could be used as an example to the people

-According to the "IVP Bible background Commentary" Several stakes, at most about ten feet high, stood in Golgotha ready to be reused whenever crucifixion occurred.
-On the top of the stake or slightly below the top was a groove into which the horizontal beam of the cross would be inserted after the prisoner had been fastened to it with ropes or nails.
-This is where Jesus was crucified.
+On the top of the stake, or slightly below the top, was a groove into which the horizontal beam of the cross would be inserted after the prisoner had been fastened to it with ropes or nails.
+This is where Jesus was crucified. ("IVP Bible background Commentary")